ISQGD

 • Inclusion in ISQGD event listings and the Past Talks Archive

-• Formal recognition on the ISQGD website
+• Recognition on the official ISQGD website

 Recording and Archiving Policy